AfshanFatima/PennX-SD4x-Programming-for-the-Web-with-JavaScript/Homework 5 - React Lists/ANSWERS.md

  .attr('r', (d, i) => {return d; } );

-Explanation
-We need to use the D3 “data” function to bind the array with the SVG container that we’ve created, and then “enter” to apply the following function to each element.
+EXPLANATION:We need to use the D3 “data” function to bind the array with the SVG container that we’ve created, and then “enter” to apply the following function to each element.
 When setting the “r” attribute of each circle, we use the parameter “d” which is the value that is stored in the array.

 Problem 1